TeamOneTickets/VividSeats/INSTALL.md

 SYSTEM REQUIREMENTS
 -------------------
-Vivid Seats Framework for PHP requires PHP 5.3 or later and Zend Framework.
+Vivid Seats Framework for PHP requires PHP 5.3 or later and Zend Framework 1.
 Please see the system requirements appendix for more detailed information: